 Reverse mortgages are similar to equity home loans.
 In Richstone v.
 Everbank Reverse Mortgage, LLC, 27 Misc.
 3d 1201 (N.Y.
 Sup.
 2009) the Court defined a "A reverse mortgage is a type of mortgage loan in which a homeowner borrows money against the value of the home...Repayment of the mortgage loan is not required until the borrower dies or the home is sold.
 Through a reverse mortgage, older homeowners can convert part of the equity of their homes into income...'
 The reverse mortgage is aptly named because the payment stream is reversed '.
-Instead of making monthly payments to a lender, as with a regular mortgage, a lender makes payments to you '").
+Instead of making monthly payments to a lender, as with a regular mortgage, a lender makes payments to you '"; See also: Reverse Mortgages: Know the traps, Consumer Reports March 2011, 14).

 [E] Regulation Z, 13 C.F.R. §§ 226.1 et seq.
 [Bank of New York v.
-Walden^{clxxxi}].
+Walden ccxxiv].